PrincetonUniversity/gpudash/README.md

 $ gpudash
 ```

+## About the Design

+The choice was made to enter the node names in the script (i.e., `all_nodes`) as opposed to reading the Prometheus configuration file or using the output of the `sinfo` command.
+The code looks for data on each of the specified nodes and only updates the values for a given node if the data is found.
+Calling `sinfo` has the disadvantage of not having any node names if the command fails.
+One would also have to specify partitions.
+Reading the Prometheus server configuration file(s) is reasonable but changes would be required if Prometheous were swapped with an alternative.

 ## Troubleshooting

 The two most commons problems are (1) setting the correct paths throughout the procedure and (2) installing the Python `blessed` package.